Xahau/Validation-Ledger-Tx-Store-to-xPOP/README.md

 Original source files to reconstruct the xPOP locally can be downloaded at `/{networkid}/`.

+When visiting the `/{networkid}/` route, you'll be presented a dirlisting.
+When visiting with the HTTP header `Accept: application/json` you will be presented a dirlisting & file browser in JSON format for automation.

 This file browser is for development and test purposes only, for production, put a static webserver in front of this application & reverse proxy only the WebSocket (HTTP Upgrade) server.